Technology Development and Innovation

 Field Validation Infrastructure

 The NWTC's facility includes a network of field validation sites, sheds, power, telecommunications, and infrastructure.
-With four utility-scale wind turbines—including a Department of Energy-owned GE 1.5-megawatt turbine—two Controls Advanced Research Turbines (CARTs), and small turbine validation capabilities, the site allows researchers and developers to explore the applicability of advanced sensors and data acquisition in bird and bat research.
+With four utility-scale wind turbines—including a U.S. Department of Energy (DOE)-owned GE 1.5-megawatt turbine—two Controls Advanced Research Turbines (CARTs), and small turbine validation capabilities, the site allows researchers and developers to explore the applicability of advanced sensors and data acquisition in bird and bat research.

 Anemometers and multiple tall meteorological towers, including two 135-meter towers and two 80-meter towers, provide research-grade inflow measurements at multiple heights, such as wind speed, direction, humidity, and aspirated temperature.
 Characterized atmospheric conditions that affect turbine-wildlife interactions include shear, turbulence, air density, stability, or flux.
 Historical site conditions are available.